 Calendar and RSS applications also have many of the features you need.
 For example, the RSS reader also supports YouTube channels, which could be very useful for those who are concerned that an algorithm decides not to display a creator's videos.

-Another feature of this Vivaldi update is the built-in translation.
-From today, the browser will be able to translate entire web pages (automatically, if you want) into 50 languages, and the company says it will expand to support 109 languages very soon.
-While the mail tools only come in the browser for desktops, the translation will also be available on Android devices.
+The other feature of this Vivaldi update is the built-in translation.
+The browser will be able to translate entire web pages (automatically, if you want) into 50 languages as of today, and the company says it will expand to support 109 languages very soon.
+While the mail tools are only coming to the browser for desktops, but the translation will also be available on Android devices.